List of Family Affairs characters: Yasmin Green

 After Yasmin broke up with Adrian after catching him kissing his ex wife, Nikki Warrington (Rebecca Blake) in the store one day, she had a string of disastrous relationships.
-Deke Pascal (Darren Saul), one of Benji's friends who he met while in Jamaica, wasn't entirely serious about Yasmin and had a bigger commitment to his band and touring.
+Deke Pascal (Darren Saul), one of Benji's friends whom he met while in Jamaica, wasn't entirely serious about Yasmin and had a bigger commitment to his band and touring.
 Yasmin then began dating Ziggy (Roger Davies-Roberts), Deke's younger brother, but that had fallen apart once Ziggy left to study retail in Manchester.
 No sooner after Ziggy had gone, Yasmin became involved with Gabriel Drummond (Roger Griffiths) who had tried to con her out of her shop shortly after Dusty's death in 2002, following a car crash in Jamaica.
 Yasmin and Gabriel remained together until he left her to go to Jamaica with former flame, Rosa Marshall (Ginny Holder), the mother of his daughter Jade.
 Gabriel returned several months later to win Yasmin back but she was now dating Amir Sadati (Kayvan Novak).
 After Amir fled Charnham, following being caught stealing from the store, Gabriel tried to worm his way back into Yasmin's good books.
 Yasmin eventually gave Gabriel a second chance, and even got engaged.
 However, feeling the heat from a car scam which had involved local residents Jim Webb (Jo Dow) and Jake Walker (Seb Castang), Gabriel went on the run from the police.
 Yasmin was left on her own once again.